A fiducial approach to nonparametric deconvolution problem: discrete case: Corollary and its proof

 \section{Corollary~\ref{corollary} and its proof}

-We present a Bernstein-von Mises theorem for fiducial distribution associated with the empirical distribution function.
-This result can be viewed either as a special special case (without censoring) of \cite{cuihannig2019}, or as a particular case of the exchangeably weighted bootstrap in \cite{praestgaard1993exchangeably}.
+We present a Benstein-von Mises theorem for fiducial distribution associated with the empirical distribution function.
+This result can be viewed either as a special special case (without censoring) of \cite{cuihannig2019}, or as a particular case of exchangeably weighted bootstrap in \cite{praestgaard1993exchangeably}.

-\begin{corollary} Assume the conditions of Theorem~3.1.
+\begin{corollary} Assume the conditions of Theorem~\ref{main}.
 We have